The most important determinators in the analysis of a potential bone tumor are:

 A sclerotic border especially indicates poor biological activity.

-In patients In patients > 30years, and particularly over 40 years, despite benign radiographic features, metastasis or plasmacytoma also have to be considered
+In patients > 30 years, and particularly > 40 years, despite benign radiographic features, a metastasis or plasmacytoma also have to be considered

 On the left three bone lesions with a narrow zone of transition.